nuxt/docs/en/guide/dynamic-routes.md

 description: To define a dynamic route with a param in Nuxt.js, you need to define a Vue file prefixed by an underscore.
 ---

-To define a dynamic route with a param, you need to define a Vue file **prefixed by an underscore**.
+> To define a dynamic route with a param, you need to define a Vue file **prefixed by an underscore**.

+## Directory Structure

 This file tree: